sciencesteveho/genomic_graph_mutagenesis/docs/arguments.md

-# Omics Graph Learning Pipeline (OGL) CLI Arguments
+# Omics Graph Learning CLI Arguments

 Below is a detailed description of the available command_line arguments used by the `OGLCLIParser` class.